ashanr/book_management/README.md

 Visit `http://localhost:8000` to access the application.

-- Admin can log in and view the dashboard, as well as manage user statuses.
+- Admin can log in and view the dashboard, manage user statuses, and handle book borrowings.
-- Readers can register and interact with the booking functionalities (still under development).
+- Readers can register, log in, and interact with the book borrowing functionalities.

 ## Contributing